 The same resolution decided the rates of assessment for peacekeeping based on ten levels of contribution.

 General Assembly Resolution 55/236 on voluntary movements in connection with the apportionment of the expenses of United Nations peacekeeping operations also decided that:

-In 2006, by its resolution 61/263 the General Assembly endorsed the updated levels of contribution for peacekeeping operations contained in annex II to the Secretary-General's report on the Implementation of General Assembly resolutions 55/235 and 55/236 and decided to review the structure of levels of contribution for peacekeeping at its sixty-fourth session.
+Most recently in 2015, by its resolution 70/246, the General Assembly endorsed updated levels of contribution for peacekeeping operations contained in annex II to the Secretary-General's report on the Implementation of General Assembly resolutions 55/235 and 55/236 (A/70/331 and Add.1) and decided to review the structure of levels of contribution for peacekeeping at its seventieth session.